Hojungleee/PortfolioOptimization/README.md

 BENEFIT: an institution that provides solutions in the field of non-wage benefits for employees in the area of ​​sports and recreation and employee well-being.

-PKN: a petrochemical manufacturing company in Poland.
+DVL: the largest real estate developer in Poland.

 ATC: a company specializes in production and sale of paper and pulp.

+JSW: the largest producer of high-quality type of coal in Poland and EU.

-Stocks are chosen based on stable sectors such as, banking, oil, raw material manufacturing, operational and more.
+Stocks are chosen based on stable sectors such as, banking, oil, raw material manufacturing, real estate and more.
 We have decided to omit highly volatile sectors such as, gaming industry and technology sector due to client's risk preference.

 # Data
 We have downloaded the closing prices of each stocks above from https://stooq.pl with frequency of daily prices.